QEF/postqe/doc/_build/html/_sources/introduction.txt

 Current features of the package include:

+* Fit the total energy :math:`E_{tot}(V)` with Murnaghan's equation of state
+* Calculate and plot the electronic band structure
+* Calculate and plot the electronic density of states (DOS)
 * Plot 1D or 2D sections of the charge density
-* Plot 1D or 2D sections of the bare, Hartree or total potential
+* Plot 1D or 2D sections of different potentials (Hartree, exchange-correlation, etc.)
-* Fit the total energy :math:`E_{tot}(V)` with Murnaghan's equation of state

 .. [#QE] http://www.quantum-espresso.org/
 .. [#F2PY]  https://docs.scipy.org/doc/numpy-dev/f2py/